ndd21/PHYS281/docs/demo-vs-code.md

 2. in the top right corner a green play symbol :fontawesome-solid-play: should appear for Python files.
 Click on this to run the file.

-Both those methods will open a @(terminal) at the bottom of the _VS Code_ screen, showing the command that was used to run the file and any output produced by the code.
+Both those methods will open a [terminal](glossary.md#terminal) at the bottom of the _VS Code_ screen, showing the command that was used to run the file and any output produced by the code.

 ![VS Code run](img/vscode-run.png)

-Alternatively, you can open a @(terminal) manually by clicking on the "Terminal" dropdown menu, selecting "New Terminal".
+Alternatively, you can open a [terminal](glossary.md#terminal) manually by clicking on the "Terminal" dropdown menu, selecting "New Terminal".
 Within the terminal, which should initialise with the correct environment, you can type: